LingBW/getemolt/README.md

 After running this program, you can get a file of eMOLT data

-The  file will be saved in same folder as this program named by the smallest lat you input
+The  file will be saved in same folder as this program named by the smallest latitude you input

 input values: time period,gbox(maxlon, minlon,maxlat,minlat),depth(deep,low),sites,polygon sites